cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Choose columns and ensure it is in a bar stacked format.
 * Format titles, axis as necessary.

-**Line Graph** - Number of Campaigns' State for each Month and Drop Down Menus to select results for each Year and by Parent-Category.
+**# of Campaign State by Month with Year and Parent-Category Drop Down Feature
 * In the worksheet, create 2 columns date created conversion and date end conversion to [format the date](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) from the launched_at and deadline columns respectively.
 * Insert pivot tab in another tab.
 * Field List will be populated and drag the following: